Yes, you read that correctly, waterfalls in Texas!

 Big Bend is one of the best places to visit in Texas, so even if you don’t catch the waterfall, you will still have a great time in this national park!

-In time of heavy rain, you can view the Windows Trail Waterfall from below along the Oak Spring Trail.
+During heavy rain, you can view the Windows Trail Waterfall from below along the Oak Spring Trail.

 Boykin Creek Waterfall, Angelina National Forest